Good Luck Finding Your Way Out of These Elaborate Corn Mazes

 Treworgy Family Orchards, Levant, Maine

-Starting their maze in 2001 with a design in the shape of a giant piece of popcorn, Treworgy Family Orchards’ 2022 edition has a Winnie-the-Pooh theme.
-The nostalgic bear and his buddy, Piglet, are shown sitting around a “hunny” pot against a honeycomb background as bees buzz around.
+Starting their maze in 2001 with a design in the shape of a giant piece of popcorn, Treworgy Family Orchards’ 2023 edition has a tractor theme to celebrate 40 years of farming.
 There’s a special map with riddles to solve as you visit different “stations” within.
 When you complete the puzzle and bring your ticket to the cafe, you’ll receive a free small vanilla, chocolate, or twist soft-serve ice cream cone.
 And be sure to stake your claim in the corn maze’s “Hall of Fame.”
-Family-friendly night events invite visitors to bring flashlights on the evenings of October 21, 22, 28, and 29.
+Family-friendly night events invite visitors to bring flashlights on the evenings of October 20, 21, 27, and 28.

 Long Acre Farms, Macedon, New York

-Around a half-hour from Rochester, this farm has New York state’s longest-running corn maze—but it’s also becoming an evening escapade this year.
-On Friday nights until October 28, the Long Acre Farms’ Moonlight Maze turns their five-acre labyrinth into a nighttime attraction.
+Around a half-hour from Rochester, this farm has New York state’s longest-running corn maze.
+It also boasts an evening escapade called the Moonlight Maze, which challenges visitors to navigate the five-acre labyrinth without any lights.
 Make it a group outing by ordering wood-fired pizzas, food from the farm’s grill, and beer and wine from their on-site winery.
-Groups of 10 or more can rent a private campfire, which includes maze tickets, a large bag of Kettle Korn, and a fire attendant.
+Groups of 10 or more can rent a private campfire, which includes a picnic table, benches, extra fire wood, and a fire attendant.
 During the day, you can visit the Amazing Maize Maze as part of the farm’s Fall Festival Barnbuster ticket special.

 Cherry Crest Adventure Farm, Ronks, Pennsylvania